 We begin with per capita energy consumption.

-If we’re going to power the world with solar we’ll need to convert all of that energy to the electricity units.
+If we’re going to power the world with solar we’ll need to convert all of that energy to electrical units.
 300 million BTUs equals about 88,000 kWh or 88 MWh.
 But we can’t just assume the same total amount of energy will be used when we switch from a fossil fuel system to a renewable energy system.

-In fact, by switching to a 100% renewable energy economy where much of the infrastructure is electrified will increase efficiency and reduce the installed capacity requirement.
+In fact, by switching to a 100% renewable energy economy where most of our infrastructure is electrified will increase efficiency and reduce the installed capacity requirement.
 Mark Jacobson, et.al.
 (Energy Environ.
-Sci., 2015, 8, 2093) estimate the windfall from electrification efficiency to be such that we would require just over 60% of the installed capacity as we would require today in the business-as-usual energy portfolio.
+Sci., 2015, 8, 2093) estimate the windfall from electrification efficiency to be such that we would require just 60% of the installed capacity as we would require today in the business-as-usual energy portfolio.
 In a system where so much of our infrastructure is based on the combustion of heating fuels (coal, fossil gas, etc.), there is a lot of waste.
 See the light grey “Rejected Energy” box below (67.5 Quads), which is more than twice as large as the dark grey “Energy Services” box (32.7 Quads).